How many verbs or adjectives for thinking do you know?

 Start with the words you know, but don't be afraid to guess if there are some you aren't sure about.
-The simple fact of concentrating on the words and looking for familiar roots or other clues will help you learn and remember them.
+Simply concentrating on the words and looking for familiar roots will help you learn and remember them.

-Verbs: assess, categorize, choose, classify, comprehend, concentrate, conclude, decide, determine, differentiate, distinguish, evaluate, focus, grasp, identify, know, recall, recognize, remember, select, sort, understand.
+Verbs: assess, assume, categorize, choose, classify, comprehend, concentrate, conclude, decide, determine, differentiate, distinguish, evaluate, focus, grasp, identify, infer, know, recall, recognize, remember, select, sort, understand.

 Grouping similar things: